w1nterl0ng/cc-dice/README.md

       cd cookiecutter-meteor

-Download and update everything:

-      meteor update

 Run and view your website in a browser at `http://localhost:3000/`:

       meteor

+Make your changes and additions to the project.

-Deploy it as a website at `http://myAppName.meteor.com/`:
+Deploy it as a website at `http://myAppName.meteor.com/` :

       meteor deploy myAppName.meteor.com